 A gateway is a DNS Server that resolves not just traditional domains but also

 .crypto domains.
 Basic functionality of such a gateway:

-Resolve a domain using classical DNS system if is in classical TLD (like
+Resolve a domain using classical DNS system if is in classical domain ending (like

 If the client requests